dalong0514/readnotes/20210106计算原文/2021043Electron-From-Beginner-to-Pro/2021043Electron-From-Beginner-to-Pro0701.md

 yet) in Figure 7-11.

-122

-Chapter 7 ■ Working With the Dialog MoDule

 Figure 7-11.
 A Message Dialog on macOS

 Another thing to note, on Windows: if this array contains the string ‘Cancel' or ‘No', then it will